 The assessments and recommendations are based on current status of water bodies but those may change with the changing climate.
 The current level of effort may be insufficient, or, could be directed more efficiently if the future impact can be predicted.
 Measures are expensive and need to be prioritized in order to use the available resources effectively.

-The intent of this study is to use the nutrient indicators of climate impact developed for a coarser resolution to estimate the impact on nutrient concentrations and nutrient status at the local scale.
-The assessments and recommendations on how to improve the assessed status are now based only on current status of water bodies, availability of resources, and priorities.
+The climate impact indicators developed for a coarser resolution were used to estimate the impact on nutrient concentrations and nutrient status at the local scale.
+The assessments and recommendations on how to improve the assessed status of water bodies are now based only on the current status, availability of resources, and priorities.
 The assessed status may change in the future with the changing climate.

-The current plan (see below) may then be insufficient, or, monetary and other resources could be directed more efficiently if the future impact can be predicted.
+The current plan (see below) may then be insufficient, or, monetary and other resources could be directed more efficiently if the future climate impact can be included into the planning.
 Remediation measures are expensive and need to be prioritized in order to use the available resources effectively.
-Current and future nutrient status will guide decisions on how to best appropriate the available resources in order to improve or maintain the nutrient status in the county.
+Current and future nutrient status should guide decisions on how to best appropriate the available resources in order to improve or maintain the nutrient status in the county.